StereoKit/StereoKit-Docs/docs/Pages/StereoKit/TexFormat/Rgba64u.md

 </div>

 ## Description
-16 bits of depth is not a lot, but it can be enough if your far clipping plane is pretty close.
-If you're seeing lots of flickering where two objects overlap, you either need to bring your far clip in, or switch to 32/24 bit depth.
+Red/Green/Blue/Transparency data channels, at 16 bits
+per-channel!
+This is not common, but you might encounter it with raw photos, or HDR images.
+The u postfix indicates that the raw color data is stored as an unsigned 16 bit integer, which is then normalized into the 0, 1 floating point range on the GPU.